EPA Grant Team @ Knights Ballpark during February visit |

 On the third and final day, Concord Mills General Manager Ray Soporowski welcomed the Ei | EPA Grant Team to the state's most visited tourist destination.
 In January, HMSHost left the mall as the food court concessionaire.
 Ray is working with the new tenants on re-establishing back-of-the-house food waste collection for compost practices.
 During the food court build out, the two-yard food waste dumpsters were removed due to contamination form the construction crews.

-Ray with Ei | EPA Grant Team
+Ray with Ei | EPA Grant Team in the plastic film recycling room |

 From Concord Mills, the team traveled the short distance to Northlake Mall and met with management on implementing a back-of-the-house food waste collection for composting program.
 Ei Partner Keter Environmental Services manages the mall's waste and recycling services; Keter Regional Manager Andrew Lantz traveled to Charlotte for the important meeting.